SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

      ![](./Images/fabric16.png)

-4. Click on the newly created Database from the left pane, and from the middle screen,select the option to **Get data** then **Local file**.
+4. Click on the newly created Database from the left pane, and from the middle screen, select the option to **Get data** then **Local file**.

    ![01](./Images/E4T1S4.png)